cossacklabs/product-docs/acra/acra-in-depth/architecture/acraserver.md

 ## Functional requirements

 You application sends plaintext data to the database through AcraServer.
 AcraServer encrypts the data and sends it to the database.
 The data is stored encrypted in the database until the app reads it through AcraServer.

+Your application doesn't need to handle any cryptographic code or have access to any keys.

 * Transparent data encryption/decryption.
 * Searchable encryption.